bjralphs/Java-Web-Scraper/README.md

 # Java-Web-Scraper
 * Scrapes a given web page for data.

-* Provides to console however many requested links
+* Provides to console however many requested links found on webpage.
 * Provides to console the requested words, alphabetically, with how many times they appeared on webpage and their position therein.
-* Provides to console however many requested words in descending order according to their count.
+* Provides to console however many requested words in descending order according to their count on webpage.

 # Instruction